NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: NICE: NoIsy label CorrEction

 where $r_i^{s}$ is the value of the $i$-th category in the soft label, $p_i$ is the prediction probability of the $i$-th category, and $N$ is the total number of predicate categories.

-\textbf{Highlights.} In the original NSC of NICE-v1~\cite{li2022devil}, we directly assign hard labels (\ie, raw predicate labels) with full-probability to noisy samples.
-If the newly assigned labels are unreasonable, new noises may be introduced.
+\underline{\textbf{Highlights.}} In the original NSC of NICE-v1~\cite{li2022devil}, we directly assign hard labels (\ie, raw predicate labels) with full probability to noisy samples.
+If the newly assigned labels were unreasonable, new noise might be introduced.
 In the new NSC of this paper, we assign soft labels to noisy samples, which takes into account both the raw predicate labels by wKNN and the original ground-truth labels.
 It not only increases the error tolerance rate of noisy sample correction, but also is more conducive to robust training.